thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

 icon: ""
 featuredImage: /uploads/e6d70810-9de3-4ef3-a87a-1a77be12d43d.jpg
 intro: >-
-  ## gold coast Christmas 2026 boat charters
+  ## gold coast Christmas Party boat charters 2026

   Planning a Christmas party in 2026?
 Our Christmas party boat charters on the Gold Coast are built for corporate teams, groups of friends, and end-of-year celebrations on the water.